 Receiving timely and relevant feedback is critical in writing a statement of purpose.
 Be sure to have multiple people revise and edit your statement of purpose.
 Share your writing to faculty members, (particularly those writing letters of recommendation), teaching assistants, fellow students, and others.

 Allow yourself ample time to write multiple drafts, keeping in mind that you may need to rewrite portions or entire drafts before it is finalized.
 Making multiple revisions is an inevitable part of the process.
-The GSRC is available to provide feedback on your statement of purpose, personal statement, or other essay related to graduate admission.
+The GSRC is available to provide feedback on your statement of purpose, personal statement, or other essay related to graduate admission by requesting an appointment.
 This service is free and available to everyone.
-Contact us at firstname.lastname@example.org for more information.